semgrep/semgrep-docs/docs/writing-rules/experiments/aliengrep.md

 We wonder if the visual difference between `...` and `....` is too subtle.
 Let us know if you have ideas for a better syntax than four dots `....`.
 :::

-### Additional word characters captured my metavariables
+### Additional word characters captured by metavariables

 In the generic modes, a metavariable captures a word.
 The default pattern followed by a word is `[A-Za-z_0-9]+` (a sequence of one or more alphanumeric characters or underscores).
 The set of characters that comprise a word can be configured as an option in the Semgrep rule as follows: